catalyst-cooperative/pudl/docs/new_dataset.rst

 Each of the dataframes that comes out of the transform step represents a resource that needs to be loaded into the datapackage.
-Pandas has a native :meth:`pandas.DataFrame.to_csv` method for exporting a dataframe to a
+Pandas has a native :meth:`pandas.DataFrame.to_csv` method for exporting a dataframe to a CSV file, which is used to output the data to disk.

-Instead, we use postgres’ native
-``COPY_FROM`` function, which is designed for loading large CSV files directly into the database very efficiently.
-Instead of writing the dataframe out to a file on disk, we create an in-memory file-like object, and read directly from that.
-For this to work, the corresponding dataframe and database columns need to be named identically, and the strings that are read by postgres from the in-memory CSV file need to be readily interpretable as the data type that is associated with the column in the table definition.
-Because Python doesn’t have a native NA value for integers, but postgres does, just before the dataframes are loaded into the database we convert any integer NA sentinel values using a little helper function :func:`pudl.helpers.fix_int_na`.
+Because we have not yet taken advantage the new pandas extension arrays, and Python doesn’t have a native NA value for integers, just before the dataframes are written to disk we convert any integer NA sentinel values using a little helper function :func:`pudl.helpers.fix_int_na`.

 Glue the new data to existing data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^